k7sleeper/js-yaml-cli/README.md

 If you want you can install js-yaml-cli locally (type `npm install -g js-yaml-cli` in the project directory you want) but a global installation is the recommended way.

-After successful installation of js-yaml-cli the scripts `yaml2json` and `json2yaml` are available.
+Once installed, you should have access to the commands `yaml2json` and `json2yaml`.

 ## Usage